Dwight Stewart

-Dwight Stewart (born September 2, 1971) is a former American professional basketball player and a member of the University of Arkansas Razorbacks 1994 NCAA champion men's basketball team.
+Dwight Stewart (born September 2, 1971) is an American former professional basketball player and a member of the Arkansas Razorbacks 1994 NCAA champion men's basketball team.

 A 6-foot-9, 260-pound center, Stewart played professionally around the world including leagues in Iceland, Macedonia, Poland, Yugoslavia, Spain, Puerto Rico, Uruguay, and Venezuela.

 Playing career

 Stewart won the 1994 NCAA championship with Arkansas.
 In 1995, he helped the team return to the championship game after scoring 15 points, including a 55-foot three pointer at the half time buzzer, in a win against North Carolina in the Final Four.

 In February 1996, Stewart signed with Keflavík of the Icelandic Úrvalsdeild karla.
 In 3 regular season games, he averaged 19.3 points and 11.7 rebounds.
 In the playoffs he helped Keflavík reach the Úrvalsdeild finals where it eventually lost to rivals Grindavík.
 In 13 playoffs games, Stewart averaged 13.2 points and 10.6 rebounds.